voddo01/Getting-and-Cleaning-Data-Course-Project/README.md

 This Contains the script that I used to clean the Human Activity Recognition using Smartphones dataset as found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#

+The final product is written as a .txt file, reading it in will require "header = TRUE" when using read.table.

+Everything below is the code in run_analysis.R with commentary so that you can follow my thought process in each step

 ### Load the packages we will be using, as well as downloading the dataset
 packages <- c("data.table", "tidyr", "dplyr")